RightsandWrongsgit/ARMTEC/modules/entityref.md

 The [Entity Embed module](https://www.drupal.org/project/entity_embed) is the way you interface the access to entities into your [CKEditor](https://www.drupal.org/docs/core-modules-and-themes/core-modules/ckeditor-5-module) so you can grab and insert content while WYSIWYG editing.

 ### File Entity Browser

+We noted that besides content, user, comment, etc. there is a type of entity that is unique for files.
+This [File Entity Browser module](https://www.drupal.org/project/file_browser) is sort of the counter-part to the media or content entity browsers but to see the files available to use.
+You can [see the basics of its use here.](https://i.imgur.com/MokNcf4.gif)  Make sure you go to the [set up of this module right from the Drupal.Org site](https://www.drupal.org/project/file_browser) as there are a few minor, unique things to use it.

 *********
 Media Entity Embed Module: